idanyossi/idan_yossifov_helfy_task/README.md

 ## Design decisions & assumptions

 - **In-memory storage** — data resets on server restart.
 The backend seeds 12 sample tasks on boot so the carousel and UI have real content to demo immediately.
-- **Endless carousel** — implemented from scratch with cloned-edge slides: a few real tasks are duplicated onto both ends of the array so that scrolling "past the end" actually lands on a clone that looks identical to the real first (or last) item.
-Once that clone is fully in view, the position snaps back to the real item with the CSS transition disabled for one frame, so it seems perfectly smooth.
-Slide position is driven by transform: translateX(...).
+- **Endless carousel** — implemented without a carousel library.
+The carousel uses cloned slides at both ends of the list so it can loop from the last task back to the first task without showing a hard reset.
+The movement is handled with `transform: translateX(...)` and CSS transitions
 - **`GET /api/tasks/:id`** — added beyond the required endpoint list purely to make manual testing easier (fetch one task without filtering the full list client-side).
-Not required by the spec.
+Not required by the specifications.
 Used to check before and after looks of tasks after an update or a deletion
 - **Delete confirmation** uses the native `window.confirm()` dialog rather than a custom modal component (because of time constraints)
 - **`TaskForm` doubles as both the create and edit form**, switching mode based on whether an `initialTask` prop is passed in, rather than building two separate components (done out of time constraints).

 ## Time spent

 - Backend API — 1hr 45mins
-- Frontend core features + simple styling — 2hr 30mins
+- Frontend core features + simple styling — 2hr 15mins